 How soon you hold the funeral is up to you, there are no rules about how quickly things need to be done.
 Sometimes there are religious reasons for holding the funeral within a certain time, and in such cases we’ll ensure that things happen as quickly as possible.
 Equally, if you’d like the funeral to take place later – perhaps to give relatives time to travel from overseas or to give you more time to make arrangements – this can also be arranged.

-One of the first things that you need to consider is what sort of service to hold.
+One of the first things that you need to consider when choosing the type of funeral, is what sort of service to hold.
 Many people leave instructions about what they want – some even supply a list of songs they’d like played or specify where the wake should be held – but if they haven’t, then we can help you plan something fitting based on what you know about them.
 If they were religious this may help shape your choices, as most people wish to respect the beliefs of the person, even if they do not share them.

 Of course, not everyone is religious and it is just as important to respect someone’s lack of religious beliefs.
 If they were not religious, a secular service may be the most appropriate choice – this is easy to arrange and is becoming an increasingly common choice.
 Some families prefer to have a private burial or cremation service either before or after a bigger and more public church service or memorial service.
 These can immediately follow each other or be held several days apart.